Firefighter

 - Complete a physical exam (after program acceptance; submit clearance form)

-- Complete CPR – BLS for the Healthcare Providers (American Heart Association) and submit certification card with application
+- Complete online portion of AHA BLS at CPR – BLS for the Healthcare Providers (American Heart Association) https://shopcpr.heart.org/courses/bls (Hands on portion will be completed at Orientation #2)

 - Complete Program Registration and FERPA Release Form (submit forms during application)